Why Study History?

 1) The B.A. requires completion of a foreign language taken through the intermediate level (see more below).
 If you plan to attend graduate school in history, the Department of History advises you to pursue a B.A. degree.
 Most graduate programs throughout the United States and Canada require knowledge of one or more foreign languages.

-2) The B.S. requires a 15 hour "cognate field" in leiu of a foreign langauge.
+2) The B.S. requires a 15 hour "cognate field" in leiu of a foreign language.
 A cognate field consists of 12 hours of 3000-4000 level courses in one or more related disciplines outside of the history department.
 These disciplines serve to complement the student's interest in history and can originate from a wide array of UNO departments.
 The B.S. also requires one 3-credit hour course in logic or statistics.
-The specific composiiton of a studen'ts cognate field will be determined in consultation with the student's History faculty advisor.
+The specific composition of a student's cognate field will be determined in consultation with the student's History faculty advisor.

 Students pursuing a Bachelor of Arts degree in History at UNO are required to complete 16 credits of a foreign language.
 How many courses it takes to complete 16 credits depends on your Foreign Language Placement and retroactive credit received.